opentelekomcloud/ansible-role-keypair/README.md

       roles:
         - { role: opentelekomcloud.keypair, state: 'absent' }

-If a private key should be also deleted, a variable `force_delete_key: true` should be set.
+If a private key should be also deleted, a variable `force_delete_key: 'true'` should be set.

     - hosts: localhost
       roles: